 The Academy Band competing in Wellington where it won the NZ D grade section

-Christmas @ Holy Trinity is our most popular concert held in the enchanting Holy Trinity Cathedral Parnell and includes the Cantare Choir from Westlake Girls High School.
+Christmas @ Holy Trinity is our most popular concert held in the enchanting Holy Trinity Cathedral Parnell and includes special guest artists that complement the bands performance.

-North Shore Brass recently competing in the NZ Brass Band Championships and won the “Own Choice” and was placed second overall in New Zealand.
+North Shore Brass competing in the NZ Brass Band Championships in 2021 when it won the “Own Choice” and was placed second overall in New Zealand.